Glutamate flavoring: Origin

-The controversy surrounding the safety of MSG started on 4 April 1968, when Dr. Robert Ho Man Kwok wrote a correspondence letter to the New England Journal of Medicine, coining the term "Chinese restaurant syndrome".
-In his letter, Kwok suggested several possible causes before he nominated MSG for his symptoms.
+The controversy surrounding the safety of MSG started with the publication of Robert Ho Man Kwok's correspondence letter titled "Chinese-Restaurant Syndrome" in the New England Journal of Medicine on 4 April 1968.
+In his letter, Kwok suggested several possible causes for symptoms that he experienced before he nominated MSG.
 This letter was initially met with insider satirical responses, often using race as prop for humorous effect, within the medical community.
-Some claimed that during the discursive uptake in media, the conversations were recontextualized as legitimate while the supposed race-based motivations of the humor were not parsed.
+During the discursive uptake in media, the conversations were recontextualized as legitimate while the race-based motivations of the humor were not parsed, which replicated historical racial prejudices.